-A single-family home is a freestanding structure that is used as a single dwelling.
+What is an example of a single family home?
+A single family home is a freestanding structure that is used as a single dwelling.
 This is different from condos or townhomes that often have multiple units and living spaces in one building.

 No Shared Walls